 What about witnesses?

 Both the Petitioner and the Respondent may nominate witnesses.
-Key witnesses are those who knew the couple before the wedding and at the time they got married.
-The person who names the witnesses is responsible for getting them to agree to give evidence, but the Tribunal will contact them with arrangement for the evidence to be given.
+Key witnesses are those who knew the couple before the wedding and during the time they were married.
+The person who names the witnesses is responsible for asking them to give evidence, but the Tribunal will contact the witnesses to arrange a formal interview.

 Is there a need to produce any documents?